Eros/F1-Bot/README.md

 # F1-Bot
-An (in-progess) bot for gathering F1 Data and later on F2-4 & FE.
+A discord bot for gathering information on the current F1 season and drivers.

 # Setup